 I was introduced to the Fourier transform and series at the age of 19, and the first thing I thought was, "hey, this can be used for the 3d camera movements in my demos".
-Originally I was more into regular demomaking instead of procedural generation and compression, so at that time I wanted to use the new toy of Fourier for key frame interpolation.
-My teacher didn't show much interest about the topic of interpolation, but anyway I did some experiments at home.
-In fact I programmed it, but never used it in the end cause splines were the wave at the time...
-Well, now that data compression is an interesting challenge, I though on revisiting the concept, just to have a second contact with it so I can better estimate if it is worth the effort to develop something around this technique in the context of demo coding.
+Originally I was more into regular demo making instead of procedural generation and compression, so at that time I wanted to use the new toy of Fourier for key frame interpolation, I didn't think of compression.
+Despite my enthusiasm, my teacher didn't show much interest about the topic of interpolation.
+Still I programmed it (results down there) but never used it in any demo because splines were cooler then.
+Anyways, here it goes (much blah blah and little code this time, sorry, I wrote this back then).

-You might remember from algebra courses the folowing idea: take a vector (or function or signal) f, and a set of axes (or "coordinate system" or "basis"), and rewrite f as a linear combinartion of those axes such that
+You might remember from algebra courses the following idea: take a vector (or function or signal) f, and a set of axes (or "coordinate system" or "basis"), and rewrite f as a linear combination of those axes such that

 where the values are called the "coordinates" of the vector f in the new system.

 We could choose any coordinate system (Legendre polynomials or simple powers like in Taylor series, you name it).
 Instead, we take care to choose our axes such that they are orthogonal to each other.
 Also, we seek for a coordinate system where axes have more and more detail as n increases.
 There is in fact a very popular coordinate system that fulfills these requirements: the trigonometric family of functions (ie, sinus and cosinus series, that I will write as complex exponentials for a more compact representation) given by